raguay/ModalFileManager-NWjs/README.md

 ## Things in the Works

-- Theme editor
+- Theme Creator/Editor
-- Create new extension template and command.
+- Extension Creator/Editor with templates.
+- Add and test dynamically added states for keyboard
-- Translating my fman extensions to work with Modal File Manager.
+- Translating my fman extensions to work with Modal File Manager
+	- Project Manager
+		- Notes - Should be part of Project Manager?
+	- Favorites
+	- Dropbox File System
+	- Launch Scripts
+	- Regular Expression selection
+	- Zip Selected Entries
+- Internal drag and drop - I can't seem to get it to work right.
-- Proper drag and drop (NW.js doesn't support it directly, but I should be able to get it going with Node.js talking directly to the OS).
+- Proper drag and drop with outside programs (NW.js doesn't support it directly, but I should be able to get it going with Node.js talking directly to the OS).
 - Reloading extensions without relaunching
 - Add more file views for the Extra Panel
+- Multiple windows
+- Create an icon for the program
+- Create a proper macOS application
+- Get Windows working
+- Get Linux tested and working
 - Documentation!

 ## Default Key Bindings